 Based on questions we have received or anticipate, here is an FAQ for changes we've made to support transgender players.
-If you have any question that aren't answered here, you can email our us at firstname.lastname@example.org.
+Contact us if you have any question that aren't answered here.

 See the glossary for the definition of any terms that are new to you.

 1. Why has the VUL prioritized changes to support trans players?

 As part of our mission statement, we aim to spread ultimate by being inclusive to people of all ages, genders and abilities.
 Our sport has historically operated only on the gender binary - for example, we asked people to register as either a man or woman, and we talked about 4 men and 3 women on the field.
 This model excludes transgender and non-binary people.
 To be an inclusive organization and sport, it became clear that we needed to make some changes to our policies and language around gender.

 We differentiate between an individual’s gender identity and terms to help players match against each other on the field.

 On this website we try to avoid gender binary language and instead use players or people.
 When we mention men, we refer to self-identified men, non-binary, and trans-masculine folk; when we mention women, we include self-identified women, non-binary, trans-femme folk.
 On pages where we do that, we start by reminding members of these definitions.